garybgenett/garybgenett.net/projects/gary-os/index.md

 | [README.md]                | This file.
 All the documentation for GaryOS.
 | [LICENSE.md]               | The license GaryOS is distributed under.
 | [Makefile]                 | Primary starting point for using the build system using the `make` command.
-| [\_packages]               | Final package list, including sizes and markers for what is installed versus packaged for the build.
+| [packages.txt]             | Final package list, including sizes and markers for what is installed versus packaged for the build.
 | [\_commit]                 | Solely for author tracking.
 Records commit IDs for each of the repositories relevant to the building of GaryOS.
 | **Key directories:**       | --
 | [linux]                    | Archive of Linux kernel configuration files.